Calgary Towhid Center

 The religious and spiritual aspect of the Towhid Centre is remarkable, to say the least.
 One can notice Islamic Shia practices at the Towhid Centre through the various classes and meetings offered.
 A few people from those classes or meetings seem to be on the floor listening to a lecture about a verse from the Quran or talking about everyday human kindness.
 For Farsi-speaking people, being surrounded by people who speak their language is comforting and feels like home.

 I am certain that, for these kinds of people, they are extremely supportive.
-For example, a newcomer to Calgary can simply walk into the center and find a multitude of Farsi-speaking individuals who are willing to assist.
-It is like a community center, isn’t it?
+For example, a newcomer to Calgary can simply walk into the centre and find a multitude of Farsi-speaking individuals who are willing to assist.
+It is like a community centre, isn’t it?
 It is a place where the elderly citizens of a country provide assistance to the younger individuals who have recently settled down.

 A Small House In a Large City

 The Calgary Towhid Centre has that homey feel for speakers of Farsi.
 It is the place where they can joke, pray, celebrate life, or just figure things out in Canada.
 I keep thinking I would love to attend a Yalda Night there—gobble up some pomegranate, hear some poetry, and all that.
-For now, I am glad the center is there, making Calgary seem like a place where everyone belongs.
+For now, I am glad the centre is there, making Calgary seem like a place where everyone belongs.